WepinWallet/wepin-ios-sdk-pin-v1/README.md

 #### Parameters
   - `count` \<Int> - __optional__ If multiple PIN blocks are needed, please enter the number to generate.
 If the count value is not provided, it will default to 1.
+  - `viewController` \<UIViewController> __optional__ - The view controller from which the login widget (WebView) will be presented modally.
+It provides the display context to ensure the widget appears on the correct screen.

+> [!NOTE]
+> You may optionally provide a UIViewController as a parameter.
+> If provided, the WebView will be presented using the given controller.
+> If omitted, the SDK will automatically attempt to find the top-most UIViewController on the main thread.
+>
+> In some cases (e.g., during modal presentation or custom containers), automatic detection of the top view controller may fail.
+It is recommended to explicitly pass a UIViewController when possible.

 #### Returns
  - \<AuthPinBlock>